husainattar/portal/README.md

 1. **This step will require the Django SECRET_KEY.**
    Run `docker run -e SECRET_KEY=foobarbaz portal_web`.
 1. Run `docker-compose run web python systers_portal/manage.py migrate`.

+     * After above command now Run `docker-compose run web python systers_portal/manage.py makemigrations` for complete migration and then re-run `docker-compose run web python systers_portal/manage.py migrate`.
+     * Note: If you face any error like **Docker cannot link or db not running** then run the following command in another terminal `docker-compose up db` and again run the above following command

 1. Run `docker-compose run web python systers_portal/manage.py cities_light` for downloading and importing data for django-cities-light.
 1. *Optional:*
    Run `docker-compose run web python systers_portal/manage.py createsuperuser` if you wish to create a superuser to access the admin panel.

+   For working with database open up new terminal and run `docker-compose run db bash` and then run `psql -U postgres -d postgres -h db` to enter in postgres db.
+   Run `\dt` for checking tables and `\q` for exiting the postgres terminal
+   and stop the container's bash using CTRL+D.

+1. Navigate to `systers_portal/systers_portal/settings/base.py` file and change to `ALLOWED_HOST=['O.O.O.O']`
+   so that we can access the docker-container from any ip address.

 1. Run `docker-compose up` to start the webserver for the Django Systers Portal project.
+     * Note If you face any error like **portal_web cannot start service web** then run following command `service docker restart` then again run the above following command
 1. Systers Portal should be running on port 8000.
      * If you are on Linux, enter `http://0.0.0.0:8000` in your browser.
      * If you are using boot2docker on Windows or Mac OS X, enter